 Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Which mental health profession is right for me?
 Can I provide therapy as a counselor?
 Will I need a master’s degree to work as a school counselor?
 Do psychiatrists only work with severe mental illness?
-These may be questions that you have thought about when deciding to pursue rewarding work within many of the helping professions that work with all types of clients in many different settings.
+These are common questions for people exploring the helping professions.

-Oftentimes, the terms of counseling and therapy are used interchangeably.
-Public perception of the two terms varies as one may be viewed as providing here and now services while the other delves deeper into root causes of behavior.
-However, both mental health terms relate to the services provided to individuals seeking guidance and assistance in addressing their social, emotional, and mental needs.
-In both, counselors or therapists are meeting with individuals to address their concerns on many different levels to include emotional, mental, and physical.
-There are different counseling theories that each mental health professional may integrate into their practice.
-As such, there could be many different titles and licensure/certifications for their practice.
+Oftentimes, the terms counseling and therapy are used interchangeably.
+Public perception of the two terms varies, while the other delves deeper into the root causes of behavior.
+However, both terms refer to services provided to individuals seeking guidance and assistance with their social, emotional, and mental health needs.

 Table of Contents